sparanoid/almace-scaffolding/_app/_posts/note/2014-04-01-custom-css.md

   }
 ```

-Please note that syntax highligting may look ugly with custom background color.
+Please note that syntax highlighting may look ugly with the custom background color.